ayixon/RaPDTool/README.md

 <h2>RaPDTool offer a simple and easy-to-use tool for microbial communities profiling, contigs binning and "genomic-distance" exploration by connecting a series of bioinformatic tools in a single workflow:</h2>
 </div>

-### 1. Generate a taxonomic profile from massive sequencing data (the input file shoul be a metagenome assembly).
+### 1. Generate a taxonomic profile from massive sequencing data (the input file should be a metagenome assembly).

 RaPDTool use metagenomic assemblies and call FOCUS profiler to report the organisms/abundance present in the metagenome.
 <p align="justify">
 *Warning: Taxonomic profiles are usually inferred from raw reads; assembled-contigs profiling is an "special case" in order to explore what part of the community could be assembled into regular genomic composites.
-Use at your own risk :)
+Use at your own risk == comentar el riesgo, por ejemplo el tema de que focus no sirva para detectar contaminacion en genoma eucarionte ??
 </p>

 ### 2. Deconvolve a metagenome into individual genomes or bins, and refine the set of MAGs.